Promises of Continuity: G2-Dyads

 Inner Requirement: Development depends on the activation of aspirations and relevant ideals to shape and power the learning effort.

 What is at Stake: Development is the foundation for personal and professional growth.
-The continual flow of social changes and technological innovations generates demands for mastery so the future can be embraced.
+Continual social changes and technological innovations call for mastery so the future can be embraced.

 Dysfunction: Growth goes wrong if development is not taken seriously enough and a person falls behind peers.
 Sometimes development is weak because of poor teaching or because of superficial engagement with learning.
-A different sort of dysfunction results from adopting over-ambitious and therefore unrealistic development goals.
+A different sort of dysfunction results from adopting grandiose or over-ambitious development goals which are unachievable.

 Cultivate-G26

-Function in applying determination: To nurture a relationship or ability—despite temptations to abandon the quest.
+Function in applying determination: To nurture a relationship or capacity—despite temptations to abandon the quest.

 Cultivating is constituted by confidently learning-g1 and unequivocally trusting-g2.

-Base is provided by confidently absorbing knowledge and deepening understanding.
+Base is provided by confidently absorbing knowledge and deepening understanding, usually under the tutelage of a master.

-Drive comes from a devoted dedication based on unequivocally trusting.
+Force comes from a devoted dedication based on unequivocally trusting the other or a school and also the process.

 ClosedMore